jam53/AstroRun/Documentation/ErrorHandling.md

 ## (Resolving Android Dependencies) Could not create an instance of type org.gradle.initialization.DefaultSettings_Decorated
 - *Edit > Preferences > External Tools*
     - Uncheck the checkboxes of JDK, SDK, NDK and Gradle and enter the same paths that were there when the checkboxes were checked.
+- Set the value of the *JAVA_HOME* environment variable in Windows to the path next to the JDK's checkbox.
+    - Restart Unity.
+    - Toggle the *Export Project* checkbox in the build settings, this will cause the *Resolving Android Dependencies* to restart.